infrapedia/infrapedia.com/client/README.md

 - buyMessageFormatter helper function for different types of buy request

+## Version 2.1.2

+- Vuex has been removed from the Editor because it was slowing down the system when using it alongside the mapbox "Draw" plugin

 ## Version 2.1.1

 - Editor helper messages for the editing elements: IXP, CLS, Facilities, Subsea, Terrestrial Networks.